 - the Company has adverse development protection cover from EIO in relation to pre-1998 claims.
 The Company is exposed to the risk of claims being incurred above the current level of provisions, up to the point at which the reinsurance cover takes effect; - the impact on profit commission if there are underwriting losses or significantly adverse claims experience.
 This is disclosed further under note 3 Insurance risk; - investment returns and the security of the investment portfolio.
 Financial risk is discussed in more detail in note 4 Financial risk and capital management; - the reliance on EIO from an operational perspective.
-This is highlighted further in note 4; - Climate change presents increasing levels of risk to both the Company and to the customers.
-The greatest impacts of these risks are expected to materialise in the medium to long-term, however, the actions to be taken to mitigate and manage these risks for both the short and longer term are being developed.
-The potential exposures for the Company include transition risk, primarily related to the investment portfolio, and physical risk affecting the insurance risks that are written.
-Michael Angell has been allocated Senior Management Function responsibility holder for managing climate change risk; and - The Covid-19 pandemic has created an additional and unexpected uncertainty to the business during 2020.
+This is highlighted further in note 4; - The impacts of climate change provide some of the greatest challenges facing the world, both now and in the future.
+The risks arising from climate change will emerge over various time horizons and their nature will depend on actions that are taken from now onwards.
+The Board recognises the importance of understanding and managing these risks and has set up a strong governance framework to facilitate this process.
+The Board oversees the Company's overall position and key management positions have responsibilities for managing risks arising from climate change embedded within their roles. - The key risks identified for the Company are: - (a) physical risk of increasing severity and frequency of weather-related events leading to rising levels of property insurance claims.
+The impacts on the Company's insurance risks are primarily related to locations of the insured properties and will be informed by emerging modelling capabilities of the reinsurer; and - (b) transition risk to the value of investment assets as the world moves to become a low carbon economy.
+The Company has adopted an Ethical, Environmental, Social and Governance investment policy which uses positive and negative screening as well as shareholder engagement that will enable mitigation of the impact of these risks. - The Covid-19 pandemic and effect on the economy has created an additional uncertainty to the business during 2021.
 Through the administration agreement with EIO, measures have been put in place to protect and maintain operational resilience and to date, the business continuity plans are working effectively with no adverse impact to customers or staff having arisen.
-There have been a number of policy lapses, mainly in relation to the Commercial niche and credit control has been slightly impacted with the number of first defaults and Direct debit Payment Holiday requests increasing.
+There have been a number of policy lapses, mainly in relation to the Commercial niche and credit control has been slightly impacted with the number of first defaults increasing.
 The risks arising from this have been assessed and are being carefully monitored.
-The potential impact on premiums and claims in 2021 are expected to be minimal, following the experience seen in 2020.
-Whilst we expect the investment markets to show increased volatility following the outbreak, there is not expected to be any significant adverse impact on the operations of the business, and the solvency, liquidity and financial outlook of the Company remain sufficient to withstand the pandemic and any further lockdowns.
+The potential impact on premiums and claims have been minimal.
+Following the pandemic, we are seeing increased inflation and rising interest rates and expect the investment markets to show further volatility, but there is not expected to be any significant adverse impact on the operations of the business, and the solvency, liquidity and financial outlook of the Company remain sufficient to withstand this.